vuejs/vue-test-utils/README.md

 ## Intro

-`vue-test-utils` is the official test library for [Vue.js](http://vuejs.org).
+Vue Test Utils is the official test library for [Vue.js](http://vuejs.org).
 It provides methods for unit testing Vue components.

 ## Documentation